AckeeCZ/frontend-cookbook/pages/libraries/gRPC.md

 ### Usage

 Say you have a description of a service in `./src/proto` folder.
 You want these \*.proto files to be compiled to JavaScript code you can use in your application.
 That is what afore mentioned `protoc` compiler does.
 It compiles \*.proto files to \*.js files.
-For easy usage with NPM, we use `grpc-tools` which gives us a binary for `prococ`
+For easy usage with NPM, we use `grpc-tools` which gives us a binary for `protoc`

 `protoc` alone would compile just gRPC messages in JavaScript since it is plain JavaScript.
-Communication layer is added by `improbabel-eng/grpc-web`.
+Communication layer is added by `improbable-eng/grpc-web`.
 To use it, you need to tell it to the compiler somehow.
 That is what is `ts-protoc-gen` plugin for.

 Now, you can write an NPM script to generate JavaScript code: